As time passes, it’s easy to forget how much more difficult things used to be before technology evolved.

 As a result, Ofcom is proposing an even easier system, building on the success of a 2019 scheme that allows mobile phone customers to change network with a single text message.

 The broadband version would be a one-click affair.
 Customers would provide details to their new ISP, who notify the old ISP, who ask the customer to confirm they’re happy to proceed.
+This should allow everyone to access the cheapest broadband deals with a lot less hassle!

 Where are the proposals up to?